Water-Damaged, Wet and Stained Document Restoration

 When fixative pretreatment is not possible, because the document arrives at the laboratory already partially dried with ink migration underway, the examiner switches to the recovery toolkit: digital imaging of the tideline pattern, VSC examination at multiple wavelengths to separate ink chromophores from background, and ESDA if indented writing is relevant.
 Some IR wavelengths recover contrast in dye-based ink tidalline deposits even when the ink appears to have spread to illegibility in white light.

-The simplest drying approach, and the one appropriate for documents with water-resistant inks (toner, ballpoint) that have no associated biological stain, is controlled air drying.
+For documents with water-resistant inks (toner, ballpoint) that have no associated biological stain, controlled air drying is appropriate.
 The document is placed flat on a clean acid-free blotter or a Mylar sheet (polyethylene terephthalate film), preferably in a temperature and humidity-controlled room (18 to 20 degrees Celsius, 45 to 55 per cent relative humidity).
 Multiple wet pages from the same exhibit are separated and never stacked wet.
 A gentle air flow from a fan set at low speed on the far side of the drying area can accelerate drying without causing mechanical displacement of the sheet.

 Interleaving blotting tissue between individual sheets achieves some moisture absorption while preventing adhesion between adjacent pages.
 Acid-free tissue (Yoshinowara or similar conservation-grade tissue) is preferred over standard laboratory absorbent paper, which can transfer contaminants or adhere to inks.
 Weight is applied very gently, using acrylic sheets with padded edges, only after initial surface drying is observed; premature weighting of a fully saturated sheet can cause indented writing to be permanently pressed flat, destroying ESDA-recoverable evidence.